ooyeku/Engine12/docs/api-reference.md

 The ORM maps columns to struct fields by name, not by position.
 This means column order in your queries doesn't need to match struct field order - the ORM will automatically match columns by name.

 #### `create(comptime T: type, instance: T) !void`
 Create a new record.
-Supports structs with enum types and optional fields.
+Supports structs with enum types and optional fields. **Uses parameter binding to prevent SQL injection.**

+**Security**: All values are bound as parameters using SQLite's `?` placeholders, preventing SQL injection attacks.

 **Enum Support**: Enums are automatically converted to their integer values when saving to the database.